Commentaire sur l'arbitrage des fusions : Au 30 juin 2021*

 Source : Craig Chilton, CFA | Tom Savage, CFA

 Date de publication : juil.
 15, 2021

 Temps de lecture :

-This material has been published by Picton Mahoney Asset Management (“PMAM”) on July 16, 2020.
+This material has been published by Picton Mahoney Asset Management (“PMAM”) as at July 15, 2021.
 It is provided as a general source of information, is subject to change without notification and should not be construed as investment advice.
 This material should not be relied upon for any investment decision and is not a recommendation, solicitation or offering of any security in any jurisdiction.
-The information contained in this material has been obtained from sources believed reliable, however, the accuracy and/or completeness of the information is not guaranteed by PMAM, nor does PMAM assume any responsibility or liability whatsoever.
-All investments involve risk and may lose value.

 There is no guarantee that a hedging strategy will be effective or achieve its intended effect.
 The use of derivatives or short selling carries several risks which may restrict a strategy in realizing its profits, limiting its losses, or, which cause a strategy to realize or magnify losses.
 There may additional costs and expenses associated with the use of derivatives and short selling in a hedging strategy.